“My life’s dream has always been to follow loads of rules. That’s why I joined the compliance industry.”

 - Going along with [a system we all feel helpless to stop].

 Compliance really is a passive word.
 And, if you pay attention to how you feel reading it, you probably don’t feel really great afterwards.
-Plus, in the compliance industry we all know we can’t really afford to be passive with trillions of dollars of dirty money flowing through our systems.
+Plus, in the compliance industry we all know we can’t really afford to be passive with trillions of dollars of dirty money laundered through the banking system.
+And so, at some point, regulators realised they had to do something about it.

 The original point of compliance